 My son is a Lego addict.
 I am sure it is because he loves to build and fit things together.
 Or maybe it’s because it’s something he enjoys doing with the Hubs–or maybe because he likes to hear my shrieks of pain when I step on them in the middle of the night.
 Anyhow, Legos are probably going to be around in my household forever.
-One of his favorite shows is Lego Ninjago so I decided to surprise him with some Ninjago Easter Eggs.
+One of his favorite shows is Lego Ninjago so this year we crafted up some Ninjago Easter Eggs.

 Then I prepared my dye.
 I was lazy so I mixed my own with food coloring, water, and vinegar.
 (Because opening the dye kit would be soooo strenuous and time consuming lol) I used about 20 drops of color.